-Budgeting for medical expenses in the future can be difficult; after all, you never know when you’ll have an emergency room visit or if you’ll need a new prescription next year.
-Also, if you have children in daycare or before/after school care, you need to plan for those costs as well.
+Unless you’re a psychic, budgeting for future medical expenses can be difficult.
+You never know when you’ll have an emergency room visit or if you’ll need a new prescription next year.

-Generally speaking, though, if you visit your doctor or dentist on a recurring basis, or if you have eye care needs, you can create an estimate for how much to set aside for next year.
+As a general rule, though, if you visit your doctor or dentist on a recurring basis, or if you have ongoing eye care needs, you can come up with an estimate for next year.
 I’ve provided some information below to help you answer: How much should I put in my FSA?
-If you have an HSA and/or dependent care FSA, there is information for those accounts too.
+(If you have an HSA and/or dependent care FSA, there is information for those accounts too).

-In order to come up with a reasonable estimate, find your receipts or bills from this past year for medical, dental and vision expenses.
+Before you start crunching numbers, start by finding your receipts or bills from this past year for medical, dental and vision expenses.
 These include doctor visits, ER visits, prescriptions, dental exams and procedures, and vision exams and eyewear expenses.
 Add these up for yourself and your dependents.
-This will give you an idea of how much to estimate for next year’s expenses.
+This should give you an adequate estimate for next year’s expenses.

 One thing to keep in mind: you need to consider your company’s FSA plan setup.
-At the end of the plan year, your FSA dictates one of the following:
+At the end of the plan year, your plan has one of following:

-However, if you need to be thriftier, plan for 2018 by adding up last year’s receipts for medical, dental, and vision expenses.
+However, if your budget doesn’t allow for maximum contributions, plan for next year by adding up last year’s receipts for medical, dental, and vision expenses.
 Other costs to consider are your deductible amount and upcoming procedures (such as a having a baby or a knee replacement).
 Try to cover your deductible costs as those are out-of-pocket until your insurance kicks in.

 If you have a dependent care Flexible Spending Account (also known as DCAP), you need to know how much you spend monthly on child care.
-For children 13 years and younger (or an adult dependent who needs care), you need to add up:
+For children up to age 13 years (or an adult dependent who needs care), add up: